U.S. flag

 In addition to the U.S. Department of Homeland Security, the President’s Interagency Task Force on the Reunification of Families includes the Department of State, Department of Health and Human Services, and the Department of Justice.

-The Task Force is identifying and implementing comprehensive strategies that will bring families back together and ensure that the children and parents who were intentionally separated from each other are provided support.
+The Task Force is implementing comprehensive strategies that will bring families back together and ensure that the children and parents who were intentionally separated from each other are provided support.

-If you are a minor, legal guardian, or parent who came to the U.S.-Mexico border, was detained by the U.S. government together with your parent, legal guardian, or child, and then was separated by the U.S. government and held in different facilities, you may be affected by a class action settlement.
+If you are a minor, legal guardian, or parent who came to the U.S.-Mexico border from January 21, 2017 to January 20, 2021, was detained by the U.S. government together with your parent, legal guardian, or child, and then was separated by the U.S. government and held in different facilities, you may be affected by a class action settlement.

 A settlement (“Settlement”) has been reached in a class action lawsuit titled Ms. L v.
 ICE, 18-cv-00428-DMS-AHG (S.D.
 Cal.).
 This lawsuit concerns families who were apprehended by the U.S. government together at the U.S.-Mexico border, but then separated and kept apart.
 The U.S. District Court for the Southern District of California has approved the Settlement on December 11, 2023.